pyxem/kikuchipy/doc/reference.rst

 This reference manual details the public classes, modules and functions in kikuchipy, as generated from their docstrings.
-Many of the docstrings contain examples, however, for learning how to use kikuchipy, see the user guide pages in the sidebar.
+Many of the docstrings contain examples, however, see the user guide for how to use kikuchipy.

 .. caution::